harmsk/atomic-management/README.md

 ## Prerequisites
 Requires Atom v1.26 or above.

+## Installation (for development purposes)

+1. Unzip or clone the repository to any working directory
+2. `cd` into the `atomic-management` directory
+3. Run `apm link` to link the package to your Atom package directory
+4. Run `apm install` to install dependencies and install the package into Atom.

 ## Usage
 When a folder/project is loaded, Atomic Management will look for a `atomconfig.cson` or `atomconfig.json` file in the opened folder.
 If no such